noobling/prof-comp/Sprint 3/Software Documentation.md

 # Software Documentation
-This document is mainly for the working developer to offer him a high level overview of the software stack we are running and also a chance for us techies to geek out :)
+This document is mainly for the working developer to offer him a high level overview of the software stack we are running in order to provide him with the technical foundation to begin working on this app.

+## Overview
+1. Application Architecture
+2. Components
+3. How to get started working on project

 ## Architectural Overview
 <img src="architecture.png" width=500>